 I have been teaching courses in technical and professional communication since the fall of 2003.
 Please contact me (caw0103 @ auburn dot edu) with specific questions or for a copy of course syllabi.
 Brief course descriptions for select classes I have taught are included below.

-Document Design (Spring, 2019; 2020; Fall 2022 graduate): We’ve all heard the saying ‘a picture is worth a thousand words,’ but what is it exactly about a picture (as Jay Lemke puts it) that not even a thousand words can explain?
+Document Design (Spring 2019, 2023; undergraduate; Spring 2020, Fall 2022; graduate): We’ve all heard the saying ‘a picture is worth a thousand words,’ but what is it exactly about a picture (as Jay Lemke puts it) that not even a thousand words can explain?
 In this course, we’ll investigate visual rhetoric from several theoretical perspectives: semiotics, visual culture, document design, rhetorical theory, and visualizing data.
 Students will complete short and more complex design exercises as well as a client-based final project.

 Technical and Professional Communication: Issues and Approaches (Fall, 2017; 2019, graduate): This class introduces students to rhetorical principles and key theories related to research and practice in the field.
 We explore technical communication as a discipline with a particular focus on UX, and students complete a major project in this area.